-The area is popular with business travelers visiting corporate giants such as Amazon, Nordstrom and Starbucks, which are headquartered in the city, and Costco and Microsoft, located in other Washington towns.
+The area is popular with business travelers visiting corporate giants such as Amazon, Nordstrom and Starbucks, which are headquartered in the city, and Costco and Microsoft, located in nearby towns.
 Aerospace, agriculture, maritime, life sciences, health care, retail, technology and forestry are important industrial sectors.

 Getting to and from the airport